mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 (Image of 3D Projection)

-This is one reason why research publications have been slow to adopt 3D visualisation, it does not work with traditional publication methods!
+This is one reason why research publications have been slow to adopt 3D visualisation, it does not work with traditional publication methods.
 There is increasing demand for interactive 3D in publication and it is changing: https://peerj.com/articles/355/#3Dvisualisation http://cave2.github.io/websurfer/?model=examples/quayle_kookaburra
 (NOTE: FigShare also supports 3D models with inline WebGL viewer)

 (Image of 3D model in publication)